 A finance professor and his student were walking across campus when they spotted a $20 bill on the ground.
 The professor advised, “Don’t bother picking that up.
 If it was real, someone would’ve picked it up already.”
-The student picks it up anyways and buys himself to a beer.
+The student picks it up anyways and buys herself a beer.

 There are not a lot of $20 bills laying on the ground, but they are found from time to time.
 That’s the short answer.
-The long answer is as follows:
+The longer answer is below.